 Alcohol addiction is an isolating disease.
 People with alcohol use disorders often feel stereotyped, stigmatized and helpless.
 But there are more resources for people with alcoholism than ever before.

 Each year, more than 2 million people attend support group meetings, and more than 1 million receive treatment for alcohol addiction.
-Help is available for those who seek it, and different types of support exist to treat people with different needs and beliefs.
+Help for alcoholism is available for those who seek it, and different types of support exist to treat people with different needs and beliefs.

 Support groups allow people in recovery to talk to one another in a safe environment.
 Listening to the stories of others and learning from their experiences shows individuals that they aren’t alone.